Cal-Fang/PoliceTransport/README.md

 | Texas                | San Antonio          |        10        |
 | Wisconsin            | Milwaukee            |        16        |

+Here, only State-City.Or.County pairs that had more than 10 police injured or killed were kept for two concerns: 1) when a city had very little police shot in five years, we are not so sure whether the number is truly showing a pattern or just a random number.
+We arbitrarily used 10 as the threshold for this; 2) More importantly, it consumes a lot of time to do the media search and there were in total around 2000 police shot through these five years.
+This project has only one analyst and it is simply not realistic to collect transport mode information for all cases.

 The script used for this step is named **02_sort.R**.
 The result is saved as *Above10_2018_2023.csv*.

 ## STEP 3 Collect the transport mode information